 The Six Year Program is a first of its kind at the Northern Virginia Transportation Authority, but it did not happen overnight.
 The Six Year Program Report details the pathway to Program adoption, documentation and project selection processes, funding strategy, and looking ahead to subsequent Six Year Program updates and continuation projects.

 The NVTA allocated its FY2014-2017 Regional Revenues through three separate funding programs, referred to as the FY2014, FY2015-16, and FY2017 Programs.
 Projects included in each of these funding programs were selected from TransAction 2040, the Authority’s long range transportation plan, adopted in November 2012.
 TransAction 2040 was replaced by a new long range transportation plan, referred to simply as TransAction, in October 2017.
-Following adoption of this updated version of TransAction on October 12, 2017, NVTA will develop its inaugural Six Year Program for FY2018-23, beginning with its FY2018 revenues.
+Following adoption of this updated version of TransAction on October 12, 2017, NVTA issued a Call for Regional Projects and consequently developed its inaugural Six Year Program for FY2018-23, beginning with its FY2018 revenues.
 Subsequently, the Six Year Program will be updated every two years.

 Project Selection Process

 The NVTA’s project selection process comprises five components:

 - Project Eligibility: there are several pass/fail eligibility criteria that must be satisfied for a project to be funded using NVTA’s regional (70%) revenues.
 Candidate projects must be included in the current version of TransAction.
 They must also be wholly or substantially located in Northern Virginia, unless appropriate revenue sharing arrangements with neighboring jurisdictions are in place.

 - TransAction Project Ratings: previously referred to as HB 599 ratings, these are project level ratings derived from post-processing analyses using the 15 weighted performance measures incorporated into TransAction, the long range transportation plan for Northern Virginia.